Coffee to Water Ratio Calculator: How Much Coffee Grounds Per Cup?

-Yet, the coffee beans can exhibit different flavor notes based on their origin and roast profile.
-So even if you use the same brewer, you’ll probably need to fine-tune your brewing parameters to extract all the right flavors from a new bag of beans.
+Yet, the coffee beans can exhibit different flavour notes based on their origin and roast profile.
+So even if you use the same brewer, you’ll probably need to fine-tune your brewing parameters to extract all the right flavours from a new bag of beans.

 How to adjust your brew & make it taste perfect

-The coffee brewing process is a simple matter of mixing coffee with hot water and extracting the desirable flavors.
+The coffee brewing process is a simple matter of mixing coffee with hot water and extracting the desirable flavours.

-Less than a quarter of the total coffee grounds contribute to the amazing aroma and fantastic flavors in your final brew.
+Less than a quarter of the total coffee grounds contribute to the amazing aroma and fantastic flavours in your final brew.
 The remaining is thrown out with the used coffee grounds.